selveszero/530_final_project/README.md

 # 530 final project

-Run Main.ipynb and follow the instructions there
+Run Main.ipynb and follow the instructions there.

-(be sure to download all .py files and upload to a place accessible by Main.ipynb)
+(be sure to download all .py files in this repository and upload to a place accessible by Main.ipynb)

 # Extensions